Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US: Political Communication on Social Media

-In addition, online incivility has recently become a growing concern in the field of political communication studies.
-Previous studies have suggested that the prevalence of online political incivility leads to various consequences in democracies.
-For example, people's exposure to incivility in discussions can lead to negative feelings toward the discussion partner \parencite{Hwang2018,Kim2019} and lower perceptions of the rationality of the opponent's argument \parencite{Popan2019}.
-These findings suggest that online incivility prevents the democratic society from reaching a consensus.
-People's frequent exposure to online incivility was also found to be negatively related to their levels of online and offline political participation \parencite{Yamamoto2020}, suggesting that online incivility decreases people's political participation.
+In addition, online incivility has recently become a growing concern in the field of political communication studies (e.g., Borah, 2013; Jamieson et al., 2017; Kenski et al., 2017; Muddiman \& Stroud, 2017; Papacharissi, 2004; Sobieraj \& Berry, 2011; Theocharis et al., 2016) .
+Previous studies have suggested that the prevalence of online political incivility has various consequences in democracies.
+For example, people's exposure to incivility in discussions can lead to negative feelings toward the discussion partner (Hwang et al., 2018; Kim \& Kim, 2019) and lower perceptions of the rationality of the opponent's argument (Popan et al., 2019) .
+These findings suggest that online incivility prevents democratic society from reaching a consensus.
+People's frequent exposure to online incivility has also been found to be negatively related to their levels of online and offline political participation (Yamamoto et al., 2020) , suggesting that online incivility decreases people's political participation.
 Thus, because online incivility affects various aspects of democratic politics, understanding the factors that contribute to online incivility is crucial to maintaining democracy.
-In this context, a growing body of literature has investigated the factors shaping online political incivility \parencite[e.g.,][]{Gervais2017,Coe2014,Rains2017,Vargo2017}.
+In this context, a growing body of literature has investigated the factors shaping online political incivility (e.g., Coe et al., 2014; Gervais, 2017; Rains et al., 2017; Rowe, 2015; Vargo \& Hopp, 2017) .